MinjaeWong/csc313-final-project/README.md

 ### TO-DO:

 She gets a little grumpy when the entire cryptocurrency market has extreme shifts, and doesn't really know what to do...
 We need to work on that.
-It happens a lo
+It happens a lot.
+She trades best in relatively stab